 Toxic soil?
 Put a barrier on the bottom

-Build your raised bed with wood, stone, bricks, concrete blocks, plastic tubs, metal stock tanks, retaining wall pavers,
+Create your raised bed using wood, stone, bricks, concrete blocks, plastic tubs, metal stock tanks, retaining wall pavers,

 traction sand bags sold in tubes, even straw bales.
-Too busy to design and build?
-Buy a kit.
+Or save time and buy a kit.
 You can find kits made of